Is there a test of strength more pure than putting the wind beneath a natural stone?

 The challenge went unanswered for over 100 years until 1972, when Belfast man Jack Shanks, weighing just 11 1/2 stone, successfully hoisted the giant boulders with his bare hands.
 He returned the following year and walked himself into the history books by recreating Dinnie's feat and proving to the world that it could be done.
 Few have successfully lifted both Dinnie Stones unassisted over the years since Dinnie, showing just how difficut a task it is.
 Carrying them unassisted remains the Ultimate challenge!

-The Potarch Hotel was closed for renovations a few years ago around 2013 and the Steens were held in care by the Aboyne Highland Games committee.
+The Potarch Hotel was closed for renovations a few years ago in 2013 and the Steens were held in care by the Aboyne Highland Games committee.
 Renovations are now complete and the Steens have been returned to their historical home in the new Potarch Cafe & Restaurant where they can be seen and enjoyed by men of strength the world over.

 Have you lifted the stones?
 Please feel free to contact us with details of your adventure along with photos and / or links to videos and we will be delighted to add your name and welcome you to the Brotherhood of the Stones.